-According to the legend, Morpheus lived in a dark cave very close to the Underworld, surrounded by poppies, flowers known for their soothing properties.
+According to legend, Morpheus lived in a dark cave very near

-He was represented with wings, which were light but at the same time strong and durable.
-This way, it was possible for him to fly quietly over people, especially kings and heroes.
+He was depicted with wings that were light, but at the same time strong and durable.
+In this way, he was able to fly silently over people, especially kings and heroes.

-Like his name implies, Morpheus would then take various human forms and appear in their dreams so as to reveal messages and prophecies from the gods.
+As his name suggests, Morpheus then took on various human forms and appeared in their dreams to reveal messages and prophecies from the gods.

 The expression "In the arms of Morpheus" is used nowadays to describe someone who is asleep and most likely dreaming.